Aleksey Nikolayevich Tolstoy: Ivan the Terrible

-In April 1943 Tolstoy completed The Difficult Years, his second play about Ivan, covering the years to 1571.
-In June he sent the script to Stalin, complaining that Shcherbakov had failed to say whether the play was to be allowed to be performed.
+In April 1943, Tolstoy completed The Difficult Years, his second play about Ivan, covering the years to 1571.
+In June, he sent the script to Stalin, complaining that Shcherbakov had failed to say whether the play was to be allowed to be performed.
 Stalin then read both scripts, suggested changes, and final versions were completed in November.
 Both scripts were published in 1944, and The Eagle and His Mate received its premiere in the Maly Theatre in October, but the reviews were such that it was taken off, and the next performance opened a week after Tolstoy's death.
 The premiere of The Difficult Years was delayed until 1946.

 Wartime

-In November 1942 Tolstoy was appointed a member of the Extraordinary State Commission, established to investigate atrocities committed on Soviet territory by the German invaders and their allies.
-During the Nuremberg Trial the Soviet prosecutor Lev Smirnov posthumously credited Tolstoy with having led the team that investigated war crimes committed in Stavropol, which for the first time ascertained 'without reasonable doubt' that gas vans had been used by the Nazis to commit genocide.
+In November 1942, Tolstoy was appointed a member of the Extraordinary State Commission, established to investigate atrocities committed on Soviet territory by the German invaders and their allies.
+During the Nuremberg trials, the Soviet prosecutor Lev Smirnov posthumously credited Tolstoy with having led the team that investigated war crimes committed in Stavropol, which for the first time ascertained "without reasonable doubt" that gas vans had been used by the Nazis to commit genocide.